Argent77/A7-TotLM-BG2EE/README.md

 1. Reduce by 25 percent
 2. Reduce by 50 percent
-3. Reduce by 75 percent *(Recommended if you start the quest in the Coalition Camp, Siege of Dragonspear campain.)*
+3. Reduce by 75 percent *(Recommended if you start the quest in the Coalition Camp, Siege of Dragonspear campaign.)*
 4. Grant no experience

 ## Copyright Notice